How to become a bear Cub player, manager or coach

 If you would like to register a full team you will require 6 players for the U5-U7 and 9 players for U8.
 Along with a manager and a coach.
-Everyone must have their FFA#, registration and WWCC completed before sending through the request.
+Everyone must have their FFA#, registration and WWCC completed before sending through the request using the forms below.
 When sending through a request we need full name, DOB, ffa#, email and mob for each person associated with the team.
 Emails to be sent before the end of February to be considered – email@example.com

 For those that don’t want to register a team we will allocate a team for your child to play in and you will be advice in due course the details of your team to decide amongst yourselves who will be your manager and coach and what night training will be.

 Grass roots training for all Bear Cubs coaches

 Bear Cubs play at Max Ruddock Reserve, Romulus Street, Winston Hills.

 Games take place between 8am and 12pm on Saturdays.
 Game draws are issued to each team prior to the start of the season via the Coach or Manager.
 Games are only cancelled if the fields get closed by council or club and may still be played in wet or cold weather.